 We hope that you enjoy exploring baptisms

-We are so happy that you are here!
-Hopefully, you will find loads of helpful information which will help you plan for the big day and answer any questions you might have.
+We hope you will find loads of helpful information which will help you plan for the big day and answer any questions you might have.
 Baptism is available for anyone in the parish.
 Whether you are looking at baptism for yourself or you are trying to find out information for a baptism of a baby.

 Below you will find What is a baptism?
 What actually happens in the service?
-How has the pandemic changed things?
 How do I choose a Godparent?
 What do I do as a godparent?

 If you cannot find the information you are looking for here then please feel free to contact us.

 We are so excited that you want to look at baptism with us.
 During their baptism a child will be baptized with water.
 It is the start of an amazing journey will last throughout their lives.
 We would love to talk to you more.

 What is a baptism (also known as a Christening)?